 Jones, who had led the admissions office since 1998, falsely claimed degrees at three schools in upstate New York, an MIT spokesman said.
 In reality, Jones briefly attended just one of the schools, Rensselaer Polytechnic Institute (RPI), and never enrolled at the other two.

-, Jones said she had “misled the Institute about my academic credentials” in applying for her first job at MIT in 1979, and “did not have the courage to correct my resume when I applied for my current job or at any time since.”
+In a prepared statement, Jones said she had “misled the Institute about my academic credentials” in applying for her first job at MIT in 1979, and “did not have the courage to correct my resume when I applied for my current job or at any time since.”

 The revelation was a shocking turn for Jones, who had been highly regarded in her field and widely praised for MIT’s efforts to reduce student anxiety in college admissions.
 Her profile surged last year with the publication of “Less Stress, More Success,” which she wrote with pediatrician Kenneth R. Ginsburg.

 Among other pieces of advice in the book, Jones warned students against “making up information to present yourself as something you are not.”
 She wrote, “You must always be completely honest about who you are.”

 MIT said that Jones listed degrees on her resume from RPI, in Troy, N.Y.; Union College, in Schenectady, N.Y.; and Albany Medical College.

 Sharon Kunkel, the registrar of RPI, said Jones attended the school part-time from September 1974 to June 1975 but never received a degree.
 Representatives for Union and Albany Medical said Jones had never attended their schools.

 MIT announced Jones’ resignation yesterday morning in a brief e-mail to students and faculty.
 Stuart Schmill, formerly senior associate director of admissions, was named to fill the vacancy until a permanent successor is found.
 The shake-up comes at the tail end of the admissions season, with matriculation decisions due next week.